php/web-doc/tutorial/faq.md

 ```
 Be sure the file understands the namespace with `xmlns:xlink="http://www.w3.org/1999/xlink"` in the root element.

-## In the changelog, which order do the PHP versions go?
-Newest PHP versions go above the older ones.

-## In the changelog, a change happened in two PHP versions.
-How do I enter this?
-Multiple versions are separated by a comma, with the lesser version first.
-Example: `<entry>5.2.11, 5.3.1</entry>`

 ## When adding a note, should I add a title?
 Typically titles are useful for notes, but it's not required.
 Syntax as follows:
 ```